 Here in southern Oregon, as well as most of the west coast and many places around the world, we tend to have poor air quality.
 There are small particles in polluted air, especially in smoke from wildfires, that can be harmful to our bodies; from simple irritation of the sinuses to negative lung and cardiovascular impacts, wildfire smoke and pollution is not something you want to inhale.
 As we enter smoke season, let us discuss some important tools to support our lungs and respiratory system to breath easy.

-Ayurvedic Rasayanas’ Bronchi-Support herbal jam is a fantastic blend of herbal support for our lungs.
+Ayurvedic Rasayanas’ Bronchi Support - Mullein Rasayana herbal jam is a fantastic blend of herbal support for our lungs.
 Mullein is one of the many herbs in this formula that targets the respiratory system.
-It is notorious for loosening up mucous in the respiratory system and treating common respiratory disorders such as bronchitis, asthma, and coughs.
-Mullein both nourishes and strengthens the lungs, acting as an antispasmodic and demulcent to calm irritated mucosal linings of the lungs.
+Mullein both nourishes and strengthens the lungs, acting as an antispasmodic and demulcent to help calm the mucosal linings of the lungs.
 Mullein grows wild, abundant, and is easy to identify.
 To learn more, check out this video on mullein.

 Bhastrika, or Bellows Breath, is a breathing tool we can use to break-up and release residual air in the lower lobes of our lungs while strengthening the muscles of the lungs.
 As it releases stagnant air from the lungs, this breathing technique allows for fresh oxygen to be pumped between the heart and capillaries of the lungs to breathe easy.
 This breathing exercise is also fantastic for releasing unprocessed grief which we tend to carry in our lungs.
 Please see a practitioner for support on how to facilitate this breathing exercise.
 To prepare for bhastrika, begin with simple, deep belly breathing.